Trying to build savings for retirement? Don’t bank everything on your job.

 ‘Job security’ is a buzzword a lot of people throw around.
-For corporate workers, it’s often a barrier.
+For workers, it’s often a barrier.
 You want more savings for retirement, so you think:

 Maybe I should become an entrepreneur and start my own business.